skgrange/rmweather/README.md

   rmw_plot_partial_dependencies()
 ```

-The meteorologically normalised trend produced is below:
+The meteorologically normalised trend produced is below and is explained in a paper which is in preparation.

 ![](inst/extdata/images/normalised_no2_example.png)